 At the time I looked, here is what I found:

 As you can see, the LG LFXC24726S was the top-ranked model, although there wasn’t much difference among the top five.

-However, three of the top five models were made by GE, the brand that destroyed my Zen and sent me on this quest in the first place.
-And I’m apparently not alone: All three of the GE models in this lineup had a “fair” rating for both owner satisfaction and reliability.
+Three of the top five models were made by GE, the brand that destroyed my zen and sent me on this quest in the first place.
+Apparently, I’m not alone: All three of the GE models in this lineup had a “fair” rating for both owner satisfaction and reliability.

 Both LG models had a “very good” rating for owner satisfaction and “good” for reliability.